 One out of every three people have allergies.
 Finding out what you are allergic to is an important first step to effective allergy treatment.
 Today allergy tests are more convenient and accurate than ever before.
 Allergy testing can identify the specific things that trigger your allergic reactions, allowing you to be free from having to take antihistamines long-term, which some studies show can be harmful to the body.
+Find out more about allergy testing and treatment with South Lake Obgyn in Clermon, Fl.

 This is the most common allergy test, in which our allergy nurse will prick tiny amounts of various allergens into the skin (usually the upper arm or back) to see which types cause a reaction.
 If you are allergic to one of the allergens, you will have redness and swelling at the test spot.